tensorflow/models/syntaxnet/README.md

 1.  **Run-time flags** are used to point to the `TaskSpec` file, switch between inputs for reading and writing, and set various run-time model parameters.
-    At training time, these flags are used to set learning rate, hidden layer sizes, and other key parameters.
+    At training time, these flags are used to set the learning rate, hidden layer sizes, and other key parameters.
 1. The **`TaskSpec` proto** stores configuration about the transition system, the features, and a set of named static resources required by the parser.
 It is specified via the `--task_context` flag.
 A few key notes to remember: